 UCT removed, covered, draped and otherwise sacrificed some artworks to the fickle causes of transformation in education.
 Several ironies in this South African art debacle, offer rich data for academic culture clash debates in social anthropology.

-Archetypal analysis escapes socio-political relativism by revealing the subconscious, compulsive, typological and spatial and framework of visual and architectural expression, that is not taught or learned anywhere, and that all artists worldwide, in all ages, follow unawares, in great detail.
+Archetypal analysis escapes socio-political relativism by revealing the subconscious, compulsive, typological and spatial framework of visual and architectural expression, that is not taught or learned anywhere, and that all artists worldwide, in all ages, follow unawares, in great detail.

 The Smuts House San window of breezy bags

-Archetypal analysis of another artwork by prof Pippa Skotnes, Down here a starless sky (Mindprint p209), confirmed that learned artists express subconscious structure to the same average of detail as novice artists, and as rock artist.
-And despite great learning in iconography and the rest of the art history curricula, including alchemy in the case of Coetzee, schooled artists likewise did not know of the existence, or any comprehensive details of the five layers of mindprint (author’s conversations and correspondence with Coetzee, Skotnes, and several other artists).
+Archetypal analysis of another artwork by prof Pippa Skotnes, ‘Down here a starless sky’ (Mindprint p209), confirmed that learned artists (including prof Cyril Coetzee) express subconscious structure to the same average of detail as novice artists, or as rock artist.
+And despite great learning in iconography and the rest of the art history curricula, including alchemy in the case of Coetzee, schooled artists likewise did not know any comprehensive details, or even of the existence of the five layers of mindprint (author’s conversations and correspondence with Coetzee, Skotnes, Eljana van der Merwe, Jean Lefay, and several other artists).